“The blackest month in all the year"

 1347 More devastation by storm of East Anglia, as Dunwich slips further away into the sea.

-1362 "The Great Drowning" (The "Grote Mandrenke"): a severe gale caused widespread damage in the southeast of England, with church towers destroyed in Bury St. Edmonds and Norwich, and severe flooding and loss of life along the North Sea coasts.
+1362 "The Great Drowning" (The "Grote Mandrenke"): a severe gale, around 16 January, caused widespread damage in the southeast of England, with church towers destroyed in Bury St. Edmonds and Norwich, and severe flooding and loss of life along the North Sea coasts.
 Probably 30,000 lost their lives.
 This is perhaps the most devastating storm and gale event in England's recorded history.
+There was also great loss of life in north Germany, Denmark, and the Netherlands.
+It is also known as Saint Marcellus's flood.

 1662 Notable gale on the 7th.